Espoon keskus

 The development of Espoo’s northern and central parts is also progressing on a wider scale, as the Espoo master plan is currently being prepared.
 The city’s master plan extends to 2060.
 It will steer the placement of housing, services, workplaces and recreational areas as well as transport and mobility.
 The goal is to carry out changes in a sustainable manner from the viewpoint of people, nature and the economy.

-In addition to Espoon keskus, the Greater Vanha-Espoo area includes the following districts: Gumböle, Högnäs, Järvenperä, Karhusuo, Karvasmäki, Kaupunginkallio, Kolmperä, Kunnarla, Kuurinniitty, Muurala, Nupuri, Nuuksio, Siikajärvi, Vanha-Nuuksio and Ämmässuo.
+The Vanha-Espoo area includes the following districts: Espoon keskus, Gumböle, Högnäs, Järvenperä, Karhusuo, Karvasmäki, Kaupunginkallio, Kolmperä, Kunnarla, Kuurinniitty, Muurala, Nupuri, Nuuksio, Siikajärvi, Vanha-Nuuksio and Ämmässuo.

 Are you a property developer or an investor?
 Read more about the opportunities in the Espoon keskus area.